-The MouseJack and KeyJack eavesdropping / injection attack for numerous devices will no doubt persist for a long time.
-These vulnerabilities allow your unencrypted wireless mouse connection to be used as a keyboard by attackers to inject unwanted keystrokes, possibly taking over your PC.
+Eavesdropping / injection vulnerabilities allow unencrypted wireless mouse connection to be used as a keyboard by attackers to inject unwanted keystrokes, possibly taking over your PC.
 Force pairing allows unauthorized input to your PC.
+Logitech device firmware has distinct per-OS update procedures.

 Since May 2017, the Linux “fwupd” utility has supported updating Logitech Unifying receivers.
-Ubuntu 18.04 and Fedora among others will give you a prompt to update your receiver firmware, which is a seamless quick process.
+Ubuntu, Fedora and other modern Linux distros will raise a prompt to update Logitech receiver firmware, which is a seamless quick process.

 Check firmware version and pair devices to the Logitech Unifying receiver with